-After year four, students may select any journal club offered by departments in the School of Medicine.
+After year four, students may select a journal club offered by any department in the School of Medicine.

 Students select courses from this list, with guidance from their advisers and committees.
 Ph.D. students must enroll full-time (minimum nine credits) to be eligible for a stipend.
 Some graduate courses listed above may be taken after the comprehensive examination.
 Most of this course work should be taken during the first two years of the program.
 Students are encouraged to take additional courses that relate to their personal research projects.